How to Address Money-Related Relationship Problems

 - Create a list of local resources that can help you get back on your feet such as churches, or other agencies that can offer financial assistance.
 Many counties have agencies that help out with specific expenses like utility bills and rent.

-- Print instructions on how to apply for Medicaid and Food Stamps from your state’s website.
+- Research how to apply for Medicaid and Food Stamps from your state’s website.
 Don’t forget to include an address for the office closest to you, as well as its phone number.

 - Make a list of phone numbers and other contact information of family members who may be willing to help.
 Make sure you talk to these people ahead of time, before something happens.